hakuch/zlist/README.md

 ## License

-`zlist` is copyright 2016 by Jesse Haber-Kucharsky.
+Zlist is copyright 2016 by Jesse Haber-Kucharsky.

-`zlist` is released under the terms of the Apache license, version 2.0.
+Zlist is released under the terms of the Apache license, version 2.0.
 See `/LICENSE` for more information.